First Atira housed their clients, now they’re housing their staff — could other non-profits follow suit?

 Many employees at frontline community services organizations face the same barriers as their clients when it comes to affordable housing: a steeply rising cost of living and low wages.
 A first-of-its-kind staff co-op could offer an alternative housing model for organizations looking to support their workers.

-var TRINITY_TTS_WP_CONFIG = {"cleanText":"First Atira housed their clients, now they\u2019re housing their staff \u2014 could other non-profits follow suit?.
 Little Michelle used to spend an hour travelling to work and nearly two hours getting home to her basement apartment.
-But thanks to a new housing co-operative, she and her partner now live in Vancouver\u2019s Gastown neighbourhood, only minutes from Atira Women's Resource Society, where Michelle provides cultural support to Indigenous women. \u201cIt\u2019s a really great building, you can have pets and there\u2019s free laundry,\u201d she says. \u201cAnd I really appreciate that it\u2019s an old building with the high ceilings; there\u2019s original brick and wood too.
-We also have a pretty good view of the water.\u201d The 31-unit resident
+But thanks to a new housing co-operative, she and her partner now live in Vancouver’s Gastown neighbourhood, only minutes from Atira Women’s Resource Society, where Michelle provides cultural support to Indigenous women.

 Join a community of 2000+ impact-oriented professionals like you.
 Get full access to this story and all Future of Good content, including tickets to our digital events and networking, with a membership.